mduez/mduez.github.io/docs/Research/members.md

   Research:  Milad used 2D simulations to continue SpEC simulations for the first time for multiple seconds after merger, long enough to study the late-time disk evolution and outflows.
   Papers:
+    - *Late-time post-merger modeling of a compact binary: effects of relativity, r-process heating, and treatment of transport effects* by Haddadi *et al*, Class.
+Quantum Grav.
+40 085008 (2023) [arXiv:2208.02367](https://arxiv.org/abs/2208.02367)
     - *A comparison of momentum transport models for numerical relativity* by Duez *et al*, Phys.
 Rev. D 102, 104050 (2020), [arXiv:2008.05019](https://arxiv.org/abs/2008.05019)
     - *Axisymmetric Hydrodynamics in Numerical Relativity Using a Multipatch Method* by Jesse *et al*,